MarcelHB/devguide/README.md

 Regardless of what kind of test level we are looking at, we can write tests by either knowing its implementation, or just by specifiying its expectations from an outsider's perspective:

 * _White-box tests_ &ndash; The implementation is known with respect to execution paths of the underlying code or programs, and in the knowledge of characteristics of the implementing system (like testing for/against a desired/unwanted configuration setting).
-* _Black-box tests_ &ndash; Roughly, when having a certain input, a certain result is expected as an outcome, regardless if powered by a quantum machine or [The Turk](https://en.wikipedia.org/wiki/The_Turk).
+* _Black-box tests_ &ndash; Roughly, when having a certain input, a certain result is expected as an outcome, regardless if powered by a quantum machine or [The Mechanical Turk](https://en.wikipedia.org/wiki/Mechanical_Turk).
-* _Gray-box tests_ &ndash; What comes out if the writer of black-box tests is the same person as the one writing the implementation, mostly in terms of looking for suitable test inputs.
+* _Gray-box tests_ &ndash; A blend of both ends, like expecting a particular use (white-box) of an injected dependency (black-box).

 White-box testing is subject to some controversy, usually when it comes _... but the coverage!
 It just dropped._ Well: